anneperrinefournier/anneperrinefournier/README.md

 <h1 align="center">Hi 👋, I'm Anne-Perrine</h1>
 <h3 align="center">A passionate Full Stack RoR Developer from France</h3>

 <p>After eight years in the publishing industry and in project management, I completed the Wagon Bootcamp to transition into a full-stack web developer role.
-Continuously seeking knowledge and passionate about problem-solving, I am now working for the Climate Fresk.</p>
+I am continuously seeking knowledge and passionate about problem-solving.</p>
-<p>Available from January 2025 for new opportunities.
-Contact me if you have a position that could match my profile! 👩🏻‍💻</p>
+<p>Contact me if you have a position that could match my profile! 👩🏻‍💻</p>

 ## 🚀 Projects